cherryramatisdev/my_brain/Linux filters - How to streamline text like a boss.md

 Stdin (standard input) and stdout (standard output) are the main ways that a computer communicates with the outside world.
 Below, we'll delve more into the details of each one:

 - Stdin (standard input) is normally referred to as anything that waits for a user interaction (like typing on an input, selecting an item from a list, etc.), but this can be understood in a more generalized way; basically, we can think of Stdin as the default *information provider*, whether this comes from another program or from a user interacting with it.
-- Stdout (standard output) is normally referred to as anything that prints out a value to the screen (can be a terminal, browser, or anything), differently from Stdin.
-This is totally correct, the only caveat is that when inserted in a pipeline context, all stdout is suppressed as the stdin of the next command instead of printing to the screen.
+- Stdout (standard output) is normally referred to as anything that prints out a value to the screen (it can be a terminal, a browser, or anything).
+Differently from Stdin, this is totally correct, the only caveat is that when inserted in a pipeline context, all stdout is suppressed as the stdin of the next command instead of printing to the screen.

 ## What defines a bad script and how to turn into a good one?

-If I try to provide a good summary of what defines a good script, I'll probably fail because of the many variables involved in the matter.
-Instead, let's look at the opposite: what does a bad script look like according to the Linux philosophy and how can we solve the specific problem to create slightly better tools?
+Describing a exact summary of what is a good script can be quite tricky because of the many variables involved.
+Instead, let's flip the question: what does a bad script look like according to the Linux philosophy?
+And how can we solve the specific problem to create slightly better tools?

 ### Ignoring standard input and output communication

 Have you ever used some CLIs that have a fancy way to display information with an animated input or a cool spinner?
-It's indeed quite cool to use those tools when you just want to use it by itself, but when you try to put those tools in a pipeline they break the whole line.
-Instead always write your tools by using standard communication as the primary way to receive and retrieve information, prefer to use options instead of hard coding values (a example of option is `--output=json` or `-o json`).
+It's indeed quite cool to use those tools when you just want to use them by themselves, but when you try to put those tools in a pipeline, they break the whole process.
+Instead, always write your tools by using standard communication as the primary way to receive and retrieve information, prefer to use options instead of hard-coding values (an example of an option is `--output=json` or `-o json`).

-In ruby it's far easier to not shoot yourself on the foot because the way we learn to get data already works pretty well with the standard input, but it's important to keep an eye on how you design your script.
+In Ruby, it's far easier to not shoot yourself in the foot because the way we learn to get data already works pretty well with the standard input, but it's important to keep an eye on how you design your script.

 For example, consider this simple script called `printname.rb` example: